exercism/v3/languages/csharp/exercises/concept/resource-cleanup/.meta/design.md

 ## Learning objectives

-- Know how to clean up resources with `IDisposable` in C#.
+- Know how to clean up resources using `IDisposable` in C# for managed resources.
-- Know the `Dispose` pattern for unmanaged resources (discussion only)
-- Understand the role of finalizers and know the syntax
+- Know how and when to implement the `IDisposable` interface on your own classes.

 ## Out of scope